henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

  are disproportionately big.
 If application code grows over time with features their relative size will reduce ofc.

 The memory usage for both apps was roughly the same, as observed in a recent version of Chrome.
+In this experiment, Deja-fu is using a single js/Date object, which has a single number field.
+The cljc.java-time version is using a LocalDate object which has 3 numeric fields, year, month and day.
+This is worth bearing in mind if a significant amount of date objects need to live in memory.

 What about download size?
 Well, let's imagine that every time a user visits these apps, the Clojurescript code has been changed and released, so cannot be retrieved from cache and must be re-downloaded.
 It will only take 2-3 visits before the total amount of data downloaded across those visits is greater